Ice-Shackleton/startup/README.md

 [My Notes](notes.md)

-This is a fundamentally basic game/chatroom webspace.
-Users
+This is a fundamentally basic game/chatroom webspace designed to grow my skills in animation and game design.

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.